pranavnt/Conch/README.md

-# csh - Store and run shell scripts in the cloud
+# Conch - Store your shell scripts in the cloud and run them anywhere!